CodeYourFuture/GitHomeworkTest/OLUSHORE_ODUDE.md

+# About me

-Your name
+1 Your name

-Olus
+- Olus

-2. Your favourite sport and why you like it - football, good for cardio.
+2. Your favourite sport and why you like it

+- football, good for cardio.

-3. Your favourite food and why it's your favourite - apples, because they are sweet.
+3. Your favourite food and why it's your favourite

+- apples, because they are sweet.

 4. A link to a video of your favourite music

-    // add .link heere , how do you add a link to an md file
+my favorite music is [rain music](https://www.youtube.com/watch?v=jX6kn9_U8qk)

-5. An interesting fact about yourself - impress us! im learnig to code .
+5. An interesting fact about yourself - impress us!

+    - im learnig to code .